Jakebobs/deploy-vue/VuePagesTutorial/step3/text.md

  1. `npm run build`
  2. `npm run deploy`

-Go to `https://<username>.github.com/<reponame>.io/` to view your page now.
-It's going to take a minute or two for the "pages build and deployment" action to complete running.
+Go to `https://<username>.github.io/<reponame>.io/` to view your page now.
+It's going to take a minute or two for the "pages build and deployment" action to finish running.

 Add info about the pages publishing action (GitHub built in)